Aarononomous/sca/README.md

 *world* ::= (world &rest &optional _start-properties*_ *start-configuration*)
 This is not required.

-*states* ::= (states *state-symbols-a-list*)
+*states* ::= (state *state-symbol* <string>)
-An association list of the states and the symbols which are displayed for them.
+A property list of the states and the symbols which are displayed for them.
+If two symbols are assigned to the same state, the last one will be used.

 *state-symbols-a-list* ::= '(_state-symbol_*)
 *state-symbol* ::= '(\<symbol\> . \<char\>)